neuromation/platform-benchmark/Scenario.md

 Share and pick up results:
 1. Download checkpoint
 2. Share checkpoint with other platform's users
-3. Present demo to non engineers using jupyter
+3. Present demo to non-engineers using jupyter
 ```